djnavarro/workbch/README.md

 <!-- badges: end -->

-The goal of workbch is to provide a “work bench” of tools for project management within R. It allows the user to store and edit basic metadata associated with projects.
-It allows you to search, filter and navigate between projects.
-Prioritisation and deadlines are supported, but financial information and time spent on a project are not tracked.
+The goal of workbch is to provide a “work bench” of tools for project management within R, based around the concept of a “job” (which might map to a single RStudio project or a single git repository).
+Jobs can be linked to multiple URLs, be associated with multiple “tasks”, etc. In addition to basic tracking, searching and filtering, the package provides some tools to navigate between jobs, browse relevant websites, and check the git status of repositories linked to a job.
+Priority levels and deadlines are supported for both jobs and tasks, but financial information and time allocation is not.

 ## Installation